 The Historic Preservation Committee advises the Planning Commission, the Development Review Committee, and the Director of Community Development concerning the historic preservation of residential and commercial structures.
 The committee may approve minor residential alterations to historic structures as permitted by the Town Code.
 Enabling Resolution

 The committee consists of 5 members, including 2 Planning Commission members and 3 members of the public appointed by the Town Council.
 Committee members are professional and lay persons with demonstrated interest, competence, or knowledge in historic preservation.

 Historic Preservation Committee meets every 4th Wednesday of each month in the Town Council Chambers, at 4 p.m.
 For dates, select the Events Calendar.
-Filing deadline is 13 days prior to the meeting by 11 a.m.
+Filing deadline is 3 Wednesdays prior to the meeting date, or 20 days, by 11:00 a.m.

 All meetings are open to the public.
 We invite you to attend a meeting before you apply.
 Contact the Community Development Department at 408-354-6874 to confirm meeting date, location, and time.

 For application information, please click here.

 Sean Mullin, Senior Planner, staff to the Historic Preservation Committee.